wp-plugins/notification-msg-interface-benaceur/readme.txt

 1. Upload Notification msg interface benaceur to the "/wp-content/plugins/"
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Lisez la note en haut de la page des options dans le panneau de control.
+3. read the note at the top of the options page in the control panel.
 4. Adjust your settings in Admin Panel.

 == Screenshots ==